fenimore/treasure_map/README.md

 # Treasure Map

-This is an implementation of my <a href="https://github.com/polypmer/freestuffs">freestuffs</a> package using [Flask](https://www.flask.pocoo.org).
-This web application gathers the freestuff from craiglist and then posts the locations onto an open-street-map/leaflet.js map.
-It can be run with gunicorn app:app (or just by running app.py).
+This application uses the <a href="https://github.com/fenimore/stuff">stuff</a> package and using [Flask](https://www.flask.pocoo.org) to serve free stuff in a map.

 ## Requirements